|Color||An adult is brown. The mature larva is yellowish-white.|

 A common pest not only in grain bins, but also, mills, processing plants, warehouses, and kitchens.

-Sawtooth Grain Beetle: The female lays eggs singly or in small batches in food products, laying about 200 eggs in her lifetime.
-When the small, slender and white eggs hatch after about eight days, the emerging larvae crawl and feed on finely divided food particles.
+Sawtooth Grain Beetle Life Cycle: The female lays eggs singly or in small batches in food products, laying about 200 eggs in her lifetime.
+When the small, slender, and white eggs hatch after about eight days, the emerging larvae crawl and feed on finely divided food particles.
 It cannot feed on large particles such as whole grains.
 Adults usually live around 6 to 10 months.

 Although broken kernels are the preferred food of both species, sound kernels will sometimes be penetrated and fed on.
 The dry weight of grain may be reduced, but total weight may increase because of water absorption caused by the metabolic processes of insect populations.
 Molds may begin to grow on the gain, further reducing grain quality and value.
 The presence of live insects and/or insect parts can also result in a reduction of grain value.
 In some cases, grain can be rejected.